-The mix control of a chorus pedal controls the level of the wet signal that is mixed into the dry signal at the output of the pedal.
+The mix control of a chorus pedal controls the wet signal level that is mixed into the dry signal at the pedal's output.

 A low cut-filter will remove some amount of the low-end from the detuned, phase-shifted signal.
 Phase shifting in the low-end, especially in stereo, can lead to poor results.